revolist/revogrid-docs/guide/lifecycle.md

 - **`beforefocuslost`**: Happens before grid focus is lost.
 - **`afterfocus`**: Fires after focus render is completed.

-Events provide a structured approach to handling Revogrid's functionalities, making it easier to implement and manage complex data grid behaviors in web applications.
+Events provide a structured approach to handling RevoGrid's functionalities, making it easier to implement and manage complex data grid behaviors in web applications.